skoolkid/t2sfiles/README.md

   the contents of the remote zip archive have changed or been updated (this does happen occasionally)
-* `--start <address>` specifies the all-important start address (the value of the program counter in the Z80 snapshot that's produced)
+* `--start <address>` specifies the all-important start address (the value of the program counter in the Z80 snapshot that's produced); this line must be present, but may be commented out if it makes the LOAD fail (which can happen with some games that hit the same address in RAM multiple times during the LOAD)
 * `<other options>` are any other `tap2sna.py` options required to make the simulated LOAD work (e.g. `--tape-start`, `--tape-stop`, `--sim-load-config`)